 The rabies vaccine, although extremely safe, does carry some risk of side effects.

-Some common side effects of the rabies vaccine—and other vaccines like feline panleukopenia (feline distemper), feline calicivirus and feline leukemia (FeLV)—include:
+Some common side effects of the rabies vaccine—and other vaccines like FPV, FCV, and FeLV—include:

-- Swelling or a lump at the vaccine site
+- Swelling or a lump at the vaccination site

 - Low-grade fever (a normal cat temperature is 100.5 to 102.5 degrees Fahrenheit)